PanosKatsaras/healthcare-crm/README.md

 ![Screenshot (health-crm-image2)](https://github.com/user-attachments/assets/da683349-254c-495d-b4a3-44f8ada1e62b)

-# HealthCRM - Healthcare
+# HealthCRM - Healthcare Management System
-Management System

 HealthCRM is a full-stack healthcare management system designed to streamline the management of appointments, patients, doctors, medical records, and examinations.
 Built with modern technologies, it provides a robust and scalable solution for healthcare organizations.

+The system includes role-based access control (RBAC), ensuring that users—such as administrators, doctors, managers, and staff—have access only to the data and features relevant to their roles.
+This enhances security, privacy, and authorization, allowing for efficient and compliant healthcare management.

 ## Features